 3. Watch movies in the target language

-You’ll enjoy every minute of it and accustom your brain with the sound of the new language in the process.
+You’ll enjoy every minute of it and accustom your brain to the sound of the new language in the process.
 That, of course, is applicable if the country you want to visit is known to produce good movies.

 4. Listen to some traditional music